 Schemes totalling £36m for north Wales were announced by ministers last week.

-The funding is from the Welsh government's Vibrant and Viable Places initiative.'New life'
+The funding is from the Welsh government's Vibrant and Viable Places initiative.

 Housing and Regeneration Minister Carl Sargeant said he was "delighted" with the range of projects being supported.